SweepCasinos > Vegas Gems

 Pros

-• 24h timeout works without agent contact
+• 24h timeout implemented without assistance from agent

 Cons

-• Child-blocking relies on browser/device settings only
+• Child blocking capability is dependent on browser/device settings

 💬 Comment